silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

   * Choose "Run > Debug..."
   * Specify "LMS" and the Django instance should be started up.
   * You should now be able to set breakpoints and hit them.
+  * **Note on relative paths** If you choose to optionally create symlinks, make sure to specify the full paths, otherwise PyCharm will not recognize the source files.
+This leads to a "Source File Does Not Exist" error when trying to debug.

 ### Create a debug configuration for Studio (CMS)
 * The Studio configuration is very similar to LMS, so we need to clone the LMS configuration and adjust a few parameters.